datacarpentry/image-processing/_episodes/07-thresholding.md

 slicing to pull apart the filename string, inserting "-binary" in between the end of the original name and the extension.
 Then, the binary image is saved via a call to the `skimage.io.imsave()` function.
+In order to convert from the binary range of 0 and 1 of the mask to a gray level image that can be saved as png, we use the `skimage.img_as_ubyte` utility function.

 Finally, we can examine the code that is the reason this program exists!
 This block of code determines the root mass ratio in the image: